kavyakunder/peerlist-form-builder/README.md

 https://github.com/user-attachments/assets/58a7822c-729e-4e1e-998d-82c4a2134ba4

 ## Features

 1. **Create Custom Forms**: Add various question types, including Short Answer, Long Answer, Single Select, Number, and URL.

 2. **Change Question Type**: Modify the question type after adding it to the form.

+3. **Drag and Drop**: Rearrange the questions according to their order of importance.

-3. **Form Preview**: Preview the form before submission to ensure everything is in place.
+4. **Form Preview**: Preview the form before submission to ensure everything is in place.

-4. **Form Completion Tracker**: Displays the percentage of fields filled as users complete the form.
+5. **Form Completion Tracker**: Displays the percentage of fields filled as users complete the form.

-5. **Fill the Form**: After previewing, users can fill out the form, giving them a clear idea of how it will function when submitted.
+6. **Fill the Form**: After previewing, users can fill out the form, giving them a clear idea of how it will function when submitted.

-6. **Form History**: View previously submitted forms in a table.
+7. **Form History**: View previously submitted forms in a table.

 ## Assumptions

 1. The dropdown for selecting option type is implemented as a popup to enhance user experience and interaction.

 2. Users cannot proceed to preview unless all the questions are filled.

 3. For the purpose of this project, I saved the form data locally in the browser (using local storage) instead of integrating a backend.

 ## Tech Stack